sahith2k3/writeups/SQLi Labs/Less-3.md

 Hello guys,

-This is the write-up for Less-3 'GET - Error based - Single quotes with twist'.
+This is the write-up for Less-3 'GET - Error based - Single quotes with twist - string'.

 So getting started,